 1. Standard 9-Inch Roller Frame

 The pros use moderately priced painting tools, avoiding the less expensive brands that tend to break more easily.
-The Wooster Brush Company, established in 1851, seems to be the brand of choice among painting veterans (Purdy being a close second), and the standard 9-inch roller frame comes highly recommended for walls in most standard sized rooms due to its durable green fiberglass reinforced nylon cage and chrome plated shank.
+The Wooster Brush Company, established in 1851, seems to be the brand of choice among painting veterans (Purdy being a close second).
+The standard 9-inch roller frame comes highly recommended for walls in most standard-sized rooms due to its sturdy wire cage and chrome-plated shank.

 2. Extra-Wide Adjustable Roller Frame